Turn on red: North America

+The few broad exceptions to RTOR include New York City, where right turns on red have been prohibited since the state legalized RTOR in 1977.
+The maneuver is scarcely permitted and mostly limited to suburban Staten Island.
+The state of New York prohibits school buses from turning on red as well.
+Washington, DC fully banned RTOR, effective January 1, 2025.

+Atlanta, Georgia voted to limit RTOR, banning it downtown, midtown, and in the neighborhood of Castleberry Hill.
+This will be effective in 2026.
+Similarly, Seattle requires that all intersections be equipped with "no turn on red" signs by default when they are updated or modified, though exceptions are permitted with an engineer's justification.

+In Alaska, California, Colorado, Georgia, Idaho, Maine, Minnesota, Nebraska, Nevada, New York, North Carolina, Vermont, Virginia, the District of Columbia, and Puerto Rico, a right turn on red is prohibited when a red arrow is displayed.
+Other states, such as Florida and Oregon, still allow right turns on a red arrow.

 At intersections where U-turns are permitted and controlled by a U-turn arrow from the left-most lane, motorists turning right on red onto the same road must yield to those making U-turns before turning, as the motorists making U-turns have the right of way and a collision could easily occur.
 The exception is Pennsylvania where U-turns are allowed unless otherwise specified following the same rule as right on red, drivers making a U-turn are required to yield to all drivers executing legal maneuvers including turning right on red.
 At intersections where U-turns are prohibited in the same fashion, a green right turn arrow will sometimes appear for those turning right onto the road, allowing only traffic turning right to proceed without having to stop or yield to other vehicles or pedestrians.
 Some states such as California have "No U-Turn" signs posted at these intersections because of the green right turn arrow.

-Most Caribbean countries with right-hand traffic, such as the Dominican Republic, allow right turn on red unless a sign prohibits it.
-Some vehicles, such as those carrying hazardous materials and school buses, are not allowed to turn on red under any circumstance and must wait for a green light or arrow.